Inrodaction

 Using TestFiesta for Software Testing

-Features like tags, reusable steps, and custom fields make it easier to adapt testing as products evolve.
-Instead of rebuilding test suites every time priorities shift, teams can adjust how tests are grouped, executed, and reviewed.
+It supports truly flexible test management with features like tags, reusable steps, native defect tracking, and custom fields make it easier to adapt testing as products evolve.
+Instead of rebuilding test suites and test plans every time priorities shift, teams can adjust how tests are grouped, executed, and reviewed.
 This flexibility supports both fast-moving teams and those working on more complex systems, without adding unnecessary overhead.
-The goal is to support the testing strategy that makes more sense for your product.

 Conclusion